Fergie-B/OOO-2/README.md

 <img src="docs/user-story-testing/">
 </details>

-13. As the site owner of the website, I want to be able to .....
+12. I want the game to be fully reponsive and work across all devices

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|